 The consciousness of Zen specifically as the immediate understanding of the Dharma dawned in the mind of Hui-neng.
-If Bodhidharma used the term, wu-hsin for the Dharma, Hui-neng replaced hsin with nien.
+If Bodhidharma used the term, wu-hsin (no-mind) for the Dharma, Hui-neng replaced hsin with nien.
 Nien is generally ‘memory’, ‘recollection’, ‘thinking of the past’, etc., and is used as equivalent to the Sanskrit smrti.
 Therefore, when it is used in connection with wu as wu-nien, this is asmrti, that is ‘loss of meaning’ or ‘forgetfulness’, and in this sense it is used in the Sanskrit texts. . . .
-When Hui-neng makes Wu-nien the most fundamental fact in the life of Zen, it corresponds to the Triple Emancipation—sunyata, animitta, and apranihita* —for the realization of the Wu-nien means emancipation for Zen followers. – D. T. Suzuki (1971, p.
-30) (*empty, undifferentiated, desireless)
+When Hui-neng makes wu-nien the most fundamental fact in the life of Zen, it corresponds to the Triple Emancipation—sunyata, animitta, and apranihita* —for the realization of the wu-nien means emancipation for Zen followers. – D. T. Suzuki (1971, p.
+30)

 (First part translated by D. T. Suzuki)

-“[Consciousness] moves ever forward, never halting in its progression through the three periods as one thought succeeds another without interruption.
-In order to descend to the Dharmakaya, the stream of thought must be cut off just once; then we separate from the Rupakaya, and here there is no dwelling of thought anywhere on anything.
-If thought dwells anywhere on anything just once, it ceases to flow freely—this is called being in bondage.
-When there is no dwelling of thought anywhere on anything—this is being unbound.
-Therefore, no abiding anywhere is made the root.
+Consciousness moves ever forward, never halting in its progression through past, present and future as one thought succeeds another without interruption.1 In order to descend to the Dharma body the stream of thought must be cut off just once; then we separate from the form body, and here there is no dwelling of thought anywhere on anything.
+If thought dwells anywhere on anything just once it ceases to flow freely: this is called being in bondage.
+When there is no dwelling of thought anywhere on anything, this is being unbound.
+Therefore, not abiding anywhere is made the root of the teaching.

 (Second part translated by Philip Yampolsky)